maariyadiminsky/maariyadiminsky/README.md

 During my free time I love to :running_woman: hike, :airplane: travel, and :video_game: play games with my husband and toddler.
 I also enjoy working on several side projects including my indie game studio—[TrinityMoon Studios](https://www.trinitymoonstudios.com/).
 Try out the DEMO of my first game, [The Girl Who Knew Time](https://github.com/maariyadiminsky/thegirlwhoknewtime-preview).
 It's a lot of fun!

+👀 I'm currently taking deep dives on different system designs, algorithms, as well as other technologies I want to learn.
+Other than spending time with my family, most of my time is consumed by researching and learning about new and existing web, game, blockchain and machine learning tech.
+Both my husband and I are immensely interested about these subjects and enjoy discussing them.

-Teaching and making complicated subjects easier to understand brings me a lot of joy.
-That's why whenever I can, I write for publications like FreeCodeCamp.
+✍️Teaching and making complicated subjects easier to understand brings me a lot of joy.
+That's why whenever I can, I write for publications like [FreeCodeCamp](https://www.freecodecamp.org/news/tag/blog/) and [JavaScript in Plain English](https://javascript.plainenglish.io/).
 Check out some of my articles [here](https://github.com/maariyadiminsky/technical-writer).

 ---